A ranking of OECD countries with the highest minimum wage, measured by hourly and annual wage, using the latest available data from the OECD.

 Countries with the highest minimum wage – ranked

-The table below ranks the OECD member states countries by the highest hourly minimum wage in place in 2019.
+The map and table rank the OECD member countries by the highest hourly minimum wage in place in 2021 – the latest available data from the OECD.

 For the sake of comparison, wages have been provided in international dollars, a hypothetical unit of currency calculated based on the purchasing power parity (PPP) of household final consumption expenditure.

-The following countries have been omitted due to a lack of available data: Austria, Denmark, Finland, Iceland, Italy, Norway, Sweden and Switzerland.
+Some countries have been omitted due to a lack of available data.